At first, I thought I had dandruff.

 My skin became excessively oily, inflamed and itchy.

-It also became more than just a physiological condition and began affecting my mental health.
+It also became more than a physiological condition, affecting my mental health.

 This is my healing seborrhoeic dermatitis facial treatment journey.

 I’m living proof that it’s possible to get this condition under control.

 I sincerely hope this article will give you some insights.
 But first, some background:

 Seborrhoeic dermatitis, is also spelt as seborrheic dermatitis.

 It is often referred to as “Sebo”, “adult cradle cap”, or “seborrhoeic eczema (1).

 Malassezia species is a type of yeast which inhabits the skin of around 90% of adults without causing any harm, as this study (2) discusses.